 Start the walk at the Scalby Mills pub in Scarborough’s North Bay.
-This is located just past the Sea Life Centre where there is a pay and display car-park.
-If you can find a space on nearby Scalby Mills Road, parking is free all day.
+This is located just past the Sea Life Centre where there is a pay and display car park.
+If you can find a space on nearby Scalby Mills Road (YO12 6RW), parking is free all day.
 Note that if you are planning to return to Scarborough using public transport, the bus route enters Scarborough through Scalby and the hospital, not Scalby Mills.
 This would mean a walk from the Railway Station to Scalby Mills at the end of your day.
 Of course, you can always park in the centre of Scarborough to avoid this.
 A walk through Scarborough, along the North Bay, is a pleasant enough way to start the walk and only adds a mile or so.

 Cross the footbridge over Scalby Mills Beck and follow the obvious path upwards onto Scalby Ness.
 This is a good place to look back and admire the view of the North Bay and Scarborough Castle.

 Continue along the clifftop path to Cromer Point.
-The views down to the Jacksons Bay (Scalby Ness Sands) are quite stunning.
+The views down to Jacksons Bay (Scalby Ness Sands) are quite stunning.
 This looks like an amazing beach to explore, although I have never seen anybody down on the beach.
 There are a few photos on the internet taken on the beach, so I guess there is a path somewhere to scramble down or maybe you can walk around the rocks underneath Scalby Ness at low tide, not sure which.

-The cliff top path continues alongside fields growing cereal crops to Crook Ness, Long Nab, Creek Point and Hundale Point.
+The clifftop path continues alongside arable farmland to Crook Ness, Long Nab, Creek Point and Hundale Point.
 At Long Nab, there is an old coastguard lookout post (nothing more than a wooden hut really).
 The lookout post is white and can be seen from quite a long way off, so it’s a good landmark.
 This is now used as a bird observatory.

 Just before Cloughton Wyke is Hun Dale.
 This is probably Yorkshire’s shortest dale as it’s only 450 yards long.
 If it is springtime this is a sea of yellow as the gorse is in bloom.

 You can gain access to Cloughton Wyke by car, a narrow lane leads down from the Cober Hill Hotel.
-At the northern end of Cloughton village where the main road (A171) turns sharp left heading north.
+This is at the northern end of Cloughton village where the main road (A171) turns sharp left heading north.
 Go straight on to Ravenscar and turn immediately right next to the Cober Hill Hotel.
 It is about a kilometre to the coast where the road ends with space to park on the grass.

 If you don’t want to complete this walk in one go, this is about the halfway point, so you could walk to Scarborough and back one day, and on another day, walk up to Ravenscar and return maybe along the Cinder Track which can be picked up at Ravenscar and followed back to Cloughton.
 The track goes under the lane you drove down to park your car.

 There is a rocky beach at Cloughton Wyke which is a really nice little cove and usually very quiet.
 Coastal erosion is obviously in full swing here judging by the size of some of the rocks on the beach.
-Leaving Cloughton Wyke behind, there is a fairly steep climb up into the woodland around Heyburn Wyke.
+Leaving Cloughton Wyke behind, there is a fairly steep climb up into the woodland around Hayburn Wyke.
 The path here has a few ups and downs with some excellent views back to Scarborough Castle and Filey Brigg.
 On a clear day, Flamborough Head is visible as well.

-The area around Heyburn Wyke is deciduous woodland and owned by the National Trust.
+The area around Hayburn Wyke is deciduous woodland and owned by the National Trust.
 These woods are particularly attractive in the springtime when they are carpeted with bluebells, wild garlic and other woodland flowers.
 The path descends here to sea level through the woods.
-It follows the Heyburn Beck all the way down to the rocky beach, where it topples into the sea in a twin waterfall.
+It follows the Hayburn Beck all the way down to the rocky beach, where it topples into the sea in a twin waterfall.
 It’s worth the small detour from the Cleveland Way down to the beach.
 The area around the waterfalls is a great place to have a rest or lunch, and you’ll often find other walkers here.

-Staintondale and Ravenscar.
+Staintondale and Ravenscar

-Want to save this for later?
+Want to save this article for later?
 Pin the image below.